ArvindJayan/Personalized-Email-Generator/README.md

 - Customizable user details.
 - Option to copy or download the generated email content.

-## Installation

-To run the application locally, follow these steps:

 ### Prerequisites

 - Node.js installed on your machine.